-Ultimately, while the implementation of a Buyer-side collateral requirement may reduce the risk of non-payment, the IPA declines for the reasons outlined above to recommend the adoption of one at this time.
-The Agency understands that parties may offer solutions to these challenges in litigating the Plan before the Commission; the IPA encourages stakeholders to provide proposals which contain specifics on implementation if they urge the adoption of a collateral requirement for Buyers.
+Ultimately, while the implementation of a Buyer-side collateral requirement may reduce the risk of non-payment, given the IPA declines for the reasons outlined challenges discussed above to, the IPA did not recommend the adoption of one at a Buyer-side collateral requirement in this time.
+The Agency understands that parties may offer solutions to these challenges in litigating 2024 Plan.
+While the Plan before issue of Buyer-side collateral was raised in comments on the Long-Term Plan, no intervenor filed an objection seeking a modification of this section of the Plan; accordingly, the Commission; the IPA encourages stakeholders to provide proposals which contain specifics on implementation if they urge the adoption of a collateral requirement for Buyers. determined that no discussion of the issue was required.
+264